 How business leaders communicate during crises can be the difference maker that solidifies customer relationships, boosts morale among an employee base, drives a well-organized and cohesive response to challenges, engenders trust among stakeholders, signals strength to the market and builds credibility among shareholders.
 Of course, the downsides of communicating poorly in the face of adversity can also be catastrophic.

-As follows are the top 10 tips for successful communication with key stakeholders of a private business during a crisis.
-These tips are in the context of learnings from the COVID-19 pandemic – including the very early stages – but are broadly applicable for any crisis facing a company.
+As follows are the top 10 tips for successful communication with key stakeholders of a private business during a crisis:

 1) Gather senior leaders together to craft the right message for each communication.
-BBH, like many other substantial private businesses, extolled the virtues of assembling senior leaders across business functions, including lead internal and external communications professionals, for fast decision-making beginning early in the COVID-19 crisis.
+Assembling senior leaders across business functions, including lead internal and external communications professionals, for fast decision-making early in a crisis has great benefits.
 Together these leadership teams not only come up with the right solutions to challenges quickly, but also help craft the most effective messaging and communications plan for those solutions.

 2) Define decision-making authority and establish a communications workflow.
 Organization is critical in managing communications.
 A common best practice is having a written breakdown of who has the authority to communicate about various topics.
 Ideally this already exists, and the policy need only to be reinforced.
 If it does not exist, it should be created by senior leadership.
 Once leadership makes a decision, there should be a clear set of steps to be taken to ensure that the communication reaches all the intended recipients.
 For example:

-- If an employee begins feeling ill and was working from a company facility recently, who makes the decision about whether that facility is closed, how that is messaged and how it ultimately reaches all the stakeholders who need to know?
+- If systems go down and impede the firm’s ability to serve clients, who determines how that is messaged and how it ultimately reaches all the stakeholders who need to know?
 Are all employees aware of who the message should come from?
 How fast can the message be delivered to avoid uncertainty, confusion and speculation?

 - If there is a resulting policy change with respect to how the company services its customers, who has the authority to communicate that change, what is the message and how is it passed to customers?